 Sometimes simple is the best way to reach patients.
 We hang white boards in each patient’s room in the guest’s direct line of vision in order to enhance clear, purposeful communication.
 From shift nurse to housekeeping to case workers, a patient’s care team has the opportunity to leave direct contact information, patient care goals, pain management information and other key items.
 The white boards have become an important hub of communication among the nursing staff, as well as an effective tool for keeping patients and families updated with current information.

 One of the ways we extend care beyond our walls into the community is our annual employee fundraiser.
-And since the program began in 2003, we’re raised more than $1 million through raffles, bake sales, auctions and similar activities.
+And since the program began in 2003, we’ve raised more than $1 million through raffles, bake sales, auctions and similar activities.

 Grow Your Own

 Medical City teams up with our North Texas Division to help eligible employees reach their goal of becoming a nurse.
-Meet Brandi Gaines, a May 2011 Grow Your Own graduate, and hear how the program made a difference in her life.